-Food allergies affect approximately 2 percent of adults and 4 to 8 percent of children in the United States.
+Food allergies affect approximately 11 percent of adults and approximately 8 percent of children in the United States.
 Over the last decade, the number of young people with food allergies has increased.
-Food allergies can be serious and life-threatening; severe reactions kill 100 to 200 Americans per year.
+The Centers for Disease Control and Prevention (CDC) reported an increase in food allergies in children of 50% from 1997 to 2011.
+Food allergies can be serious and life-threatening; severe reactions kill 100 to 200 Americans per year (University of Nebraska-Lincoln, 2023).
 The risk of accidental exposure to foods can be reduced if physicians, parents, child care providers, and teachers work to minimize risks and provide a safe environment for children with food allergies.
 This publication provides general information and guidelines to manage food allergies at home, schools, day care centers, and camps.